 Here are a few basic myths about fat content in quality cheese:

-However, and we feel this is the really important bit: apart from the fat, cheese is a nutrient dense food also delivering key nutrients such as calcium, protein and vitamins A, D and B12.
-Slimline self-confessed cheese lovers include Vernon Kay, Helena Christensen and Denise Van Outen.
-Helena Christensen even refers to it as ‘incredibly sensual.’
+However, and we feel this is the really important bit: cheese is a nutrient dense food also delivering key nutrients such as calcium, protein and vitamins A, D and B12.
+Slimline self-confessed cheese lovers include Vernon Kay, Taylor Swift, Helena Christensen and Denise Van Outen.
+Helena Christensen even refers to it as ‘incredibly sensual’.
+Taylor Swift expresses a penchant for Parmigiano-Reggiano cheese.

 So let’s put it into perspective: we require a certain amount of fat in our diet and its better to get that from a food source that is also so beneficial in other ways.
 Also cheese is an ‘honest’ source that can be trusted: it’s not loaded with extra sugars or other unwanted, man-made nasties.